LibCrowds/libcrowds-viewer/docs/annotations/select.md

 # Select Annotations

-In select mode users can tag areas of the image (semantically or otherwise), potentially preparing them for subsequent transcription.
+In select mode, users can tag areas of the image (semantically or otherwise), potentially preparing them for subsequent transcription.

-Generate Select Annotations by setting the task options `type` to  `select`, see [Configuration](../configuration.md) for details.
+Generate Select Annotations by setting the task options `type` to `select`;
+see the [Configuration](../configuration.md) section for details.

 Note that the `tag` property is required when in `select` mode.